zulip/zulip/docs/subsystems/auth.md

 ## Testing LDAP in development

-Historically, one of the more common classes of bug reports with Zulip's authentication was users having trouble getting LDAP authentication working.
-A big part of the cause was because setting up a local LDAP server for development was difficult.
+Before Zulip 2.0, one of the more common classes of bug reports with Zulip's authentication was users having trouble getting [LDAP authentication](../production/authentication-methods.html#ldap-including-active-directory) working.
+The root cause was because setting up a local LDAP server for development was difficult, which meant most developers were unable to work on fixing even simple issues with it.

 We solved this problem for our unit tests long ago by using the popular [fakeldap](https://github.com/zulip/fakeldap) library.
 And in